microsoft/moaw/workshops/serverless-overview/workshop.md

 ![Logic App HTTP Action](assets/logic-app-http-action.png)

-Notice the region of your cognntive service account and the language to use is specified in the url.
+Notice the region of your cognitive service account and the language to use is specified in the url.

 Finally as you need previously, upload the audio file and you should see the content as a text.

 </details>

-### Store data to Cosmos Db
+### Store data to Cosmos DB

 The Azure Cosmos DB is a fully managed NoSQL and relational database.
 It currently supports NoSQL, MongoDB, Cassandra, Gremlin, Table and PostgreSQL.

-With the audio transformed to text, you will have to store it in a NoSQL database inside Cosmos Db:
+With the audio transcribed to text, you will have to store it in a NoSQL database inside Cosmos DB:
 - Database info: `HolDb`
 - Collection to store the texts: `audios_resumes`

-The naming conventions for Cosmos Db account is `cosmos-<environment>-<region>-<application-name>-<owner>-<instance>`
+The naming conventions for Cosmos DB account is `cosmos-<environment>-<region>-<application-name>-<owner>-<instance>`

 <div class="info" data-title="Resources">

-> [Cosmos Db][cosmos-db]
+> [Cosmos DB][cosmos-db]

 </div>